Yes, Petrochemicals are part of the answer – Business Case

 - Petronas and Saudi Aramco JV Refinery and Petrochemical integrated development (RAPID project)

-I will touch some more on refinery-petrochemical integration in future.
+I will touch some more on refinery-petrochemical integration in the future.
 Please feel free to contact me at email@example.com